ToruNiina/AWKesome/README.md

 AWKesome is AWESOME awk function library to analyze the output of cafemol.

-This also provide awk wrapper that makes running awk script dramatically easyer.
+This also provide awk wrapper that makes running awk script dramatically easier.

 ## Install

-add awkesome/src/ to your command path. you will be able to call awkesome::wrapper as
+add /path/to/awkesome/src/ to your command path. you will be able to run awkesome awk-wrapper as

     $ awkesome

-If your environment is unnatural, modify the path to awkesome project in awkesome script.

-## Sample Scripts

-### awkesome (wrapper)
+## awkesome wrapper
 AWKesome provides awk wrapper that makes running your awk script dramatically easier.
 You can run your script like this.